Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Aviation Incident Analysis/README.md

     ```

 >[!Note]
 > If you encounter an error message like `Project file does not exist.` or `Couldn't find a project to run.`, it's likely that you're executing the command from an incorrect directory.
 To resolve this, navigate to the correct directory using the command `cd ./WrightBrothersApi`.
 If you need to move one level up in the directory structure, use the command `cd ..`.
-The corrcect directory is the one that contains the `WrightBrothersApi.csproj` file.
+The correct directory is the one that contains the `WrightBrothersApi.csproj` file.

 - Open the `Examples/Flights.http` file.
 - Click `Send Request` to execute the `takeFlight` request.